Othmane-ZARHALI/UnsupervisedNaturalLanguageProcessing/README.md

 - Unit testing layer

 ## Results
-We are able to clusterise accuratly the text regions
+We are able to clusterise accuratly the text regions on a sample financial text

 ![Clustering layer results](Results/ClusteringResults.png)